 - Inland option: Santa Ynez Valley tasting rooms and towns like Solvang.

-In Santa Barbara, stroll State Street, explore the Funk Zone, and watch sunset at East Beach.
-If you want to visit Lotusland, plan ahead.
-It requires reservations.
+In Santa Barbara, stroll State Street, explore the Funk Zone, and catch sunset at East Beach.
+Lotusland requires advance reservations with no walk-ins, so plan ahead if you want to visit.

 Overnight: Santa Barbara.